Why Does Weed Make You Laugh? What Does The Science Say

 The Social Side of Cannabis and Laughter

-There's still quite a bit to learn about cannabis and laughter, especially related to how both affect the brains.
+There's still quite a bit to learn about cannabis and laughter, especially related to how both affect the brain.
 One thing that seems to be true about both is that cannabis and laughter can significantly affect our social interactions.

 Laughter is considered a behavioral mechanism for social bonding, which can trigger the body's central endorphin system.
 Some believe that the increased dopamine levels produced by cannabis help trigger fits of laughter.
-This effect is largely attributed to THC and its psychoactive properties.
+This effect is primarily attributed to THC and its psychoactive properties.
 When THC binds to the body's endocannabinoid receptors, neurotransmitters like dopamine and serotonin are produced.
 Similar boosts come with other positive physical activities, ranging from sleep to sexual intercourse and other forms of physical exertion.

 The same can be said about cannabis.
 Maybe it has to do with the decades of prohibition, but people tend to be drawn to fellow consumers.
 Small indicators that a person was pro-cannabis went a long way back when the drug war was raging at its peak.
 Nowadays, cannabis is much more socially acceptable in many places.
-But, there's still something to be said for spotting someone who smells like weed out in public.
+But there's still something to be said for spotting someone who smells like weed out in public.
 The same goes for encountering someone wearing some "heady" culture gear.
 It's a way for people to bond, even if they've never met.

 So, does weed make you happy?
 Why does it make you laugh?